 It can’t be overstated how important teachers are to the future of society.
 With a ‘severe’ teacher shortage (at time of writing) there has never been a better time to make a career change.

 According to official figures, the government has missed its recruitment targets for teachers for seven consecutive years.

 Subjects particularly struggling to find teachers are physics, maths and foreign languages.

-This means once you qualify you have a good chance of getting a job.
-Of course you need to get on to a course first.
+This means once you qualify as a teacher you have a good chance of getting a job.
+However, you need to get on to a teacher training course first.